 “As I've said many times, be smart and only keep on exchange coins that you are actively trading.
 It's best to withdraw right after trading.”

-Bancor, a decentralized exchange created in opposition to centralized ones, to which Vitalik Buterin has recently addressed his angry "burn in hell" statement, was attacked by hackers on July 9, 2018.
-It is noteworthy that this happened a day after the exchange expressed in the official Twitter post the full agreement with Vitalik Buterin about centralized decisions and stated that decentralized exchanges are the future.
+Bancor, a decentralized, self-proclaimed noncustodial exchange created in opposition to centralized ones (those which Vitalik Buterin has recently addressed his angry "burn in hell" statement) was attacked by hackers on July 9, 2018.
+It is noteworthy that this happened a day after the exchange expressed full agreement with Buterin in an official Twitter post about centralized decisions and stated that decentralized exchanges are the future.

 "Burning in hell" is a bit extreme, but we do agree with @VitalikButerin that #decentralized solutions — such as Bancor — are the future of #blockchain and value exchange. https://t.co/XLqtc82H19 pic.twitter.com/ZuKKbKFwmM— Bancor (@Bancor) July 8, 2018

-From the exchange’s hot wallet, hackers withdrew a total of $23.5 million.
-Almost half of the stolen funds was made up of their own BNT tokens ($10 million), Ethereum ($12.5 million) and Pundi X ($1 million).
-Its tokens were immediately frozen, which caused a flurry of criticism from the cryptocurrency community, because such actions directly contradict the principle of decentralization.
+Hackers withdrew a total of $23.5 million belonging to the Bancor Foundation and the liquidity providers staking funds on the Bancor Network — i.e., no user funds were affected.
+Almost half of the stolen funds were made up of the exchange’s native BNT tokens ($10 million), with additional Ether ($12.5 million) and Pundi X ($1 million) going missing.
+Its native tokens were immediately frozen, which caused a flurry of criticism from the cryptocurrency community, because such actions directly contradict the principle of decentralization.
 Charlie Lee summed up the overall view in his Twitter, announcing that Bancor can manipulate users’ funds.